FriendsOfCake/bootstrap-ui/README.md

 ## Installing Using [Composer][composer]

-`cd` to your CakePHP directory and run the following command:
+`cd` to your project directory and run the following command:

 ```
 composer require friendsofcake/bootstrap-ui